 I’m the kind of person who gets totally flustered when ordering a drink in Starbucks.
 The menu completely confuses me, I never know what alterations I’m allowed to make to a drink (I constantly ask for things that aren’t possible!), and I always feel like I’m going to somehow order a drink that contains 8044 calories and not realize it until I’ve happily slurped the whole thing down.
 Also, I really, really enjoy the Oprah Chai Tea Latte (a million times more than the regular Chai Latte).
 But I feel ridiculously absurd ordering a drink with Oprah’s name in it (but seriously, the proceeds go to Oprah’s Leadership Academy Foundation, so really, I should order with PRIDE).
 Also, it’s never on the menu anymore, so I always have to go up to the counter and say, “excuse me, do you still have the Oprah Chai?”
 And then I want to crawl in a hole.
 I just want all my options laid out on the wall over the counter… But I guess there is just so much going on at Starbucks these days, it’s not possible.

 Then there are the secret menu drinks.
 Ah.
 From what I hear, there’s not actually an official Starbucks secret menu… There are just people who order crazy off-menu things and then try to make them popular.
 And I guess you could say that worked with the Pink Drink, which all the sudden became all the rage (thanks, Insta!).
 I ordered my own Pink Drink just a couple weeks ago in what was my very first Starbucks “secret menu” order.
 Of course, when I ordered it, the barista looked at me like I was crazy and said, “you mean, you want the Strawberry Acai Refresher with coconut milk?”
 Um yes, I guess?
 I don’t know; I thought it was SECRET.
 And you just destroyed the mystery for me.
-But thanks, I’ll have it anyway because it won’t get out of my Instagram stream and therefore my brain.
+But thanks, I’ll have it anyway because it won’t get out of my Instagram feed and therefore my brain.
 Also, it’s beautiful.

 At first I was going to ignore the whole acai part of the drink.
 Because though I love acai and live for the frozen Sambazon packs, I knew that adding purple into my Pink Drink would turn it into Brown Drink.
 Not OK.
 But then I realized that I had this Lipton Acai Green Tea right in my very own cabinet (Starbucks Strawberry Acai Refresher is a drink with green coffee extract, so I figured green tea would work, too).
 Done and done.
 I brewed a strong cup and let it cool.

 Then put it in a blender along with some fresh strawberries, a little bit of sugar, and ice.
 I blended away and poured the drink into two glasses with some coconut milk mixed in (I used Silk Unsweetened).
 Obviously I mixed in some sliced fresh strawberries for garnish, too.
-And I had my very own Pink Drink without any awkward ordering or confused baristas.
+And I had my very own homemade Pink Drink without any awkward ordering or confused baristas.

 And it was awesome!
 Chris said it was way better than Starbucks Pink Drink and I don’t think he was just saying that because he’s my husband and he loves me (I can always tell when he doesn’t really like something I’ve made…).
 I actually considered setting up a lemonade-style stand outside my house, but then I worried I live too close to Starbucks and if they saw me, they’d sue me.

 I’m pretty sure Starbucks actually makes their Pink Drink with freeze dried strawberries, which I think would also be delicious.
 But at this time of year, I’m definitely not turning down any fresh strawberries.
 I know it’s just so trendy and “basic” at this point, but come on, that color!
 How can I ever go back to an Oprah Chai when I can have Pink Drink?
+Also, don’t you think this pink drink recipe would be absolutely perfect for Valentine’s Day?

 I’m pretty sure “Pink Drink” previously meant Pepto Bismol, so I hope this drink goes down in history and changes everything.
 And also fixes whatever ails you.
 At the very least, it will brighten up your day.